maciejg-git/litewind-alpine-documentation/components/introduction.md

 ### How to use

 The first step to use component is adding required js files.
 There is one main file for every component that defines object for the `x-data` directive.
-You can include this file directly from the CDN in the `script` tag.
+You can include this file directly from the CDN in the `script` tag before main Alpine file.

 ```html
 <script defer src="https://cdn.jsdelivr.net/npm/litewind-alpine@0.x.x/components/dropdown/dist/cdn.min.js"></script>